Canonical systems and their limits on stable curves: Introduction

-\end{proof} \newsection{Semistable hyperelliptics: general case} As we have seen, a general stable, say semicompact-type curve $X$ is built up from 2-inseparable 'atoms' and as such, the canonical system of $X$ behaves heterogeneously and can be birational on some atoms but not on others.
-Here we will show on the other hand that the sepcanonical system on a middle-azimuthal stable curve behaves quite homogeneously: either it is 'essentially very ample' (in particular birational), or else the curve is hyperelliptic in the sense defined above, i.e. comprised of 2-inseparable hyperelliptic atoms in a tree-like arrangement (and in particular is of semicompact type).
+\end{proof} \newsection{Semistable hyperelliptics: general case} A stable, say semicompact-type, curve $X$ may be viewed as built up from 2-inseparable 'atoms'; as such, the canonical system of $X$ behaves in an entirely \emph{heterogeneous} manner: it can be birational on some atoms but not on others.
+This is not so for the sepcanonical system.
+Indeed a remarkable property of the sepcanonical system (on a middle-azimuthal stable curve), to be established here, is that its mapping behavior is quite \emph{homogeneous}: either it is 'essentially very ample' (in particular birational on every atom); or else the curve is hyperelliptic in the sense defined above, i.e. comprised of 2-inseparable hyperelliptic atoms in a tree-like arrangement (and in particular is of semicompact type), and the sepcanonical system yields a 2:1 mapping on every atom.
+In particular, different 2-components influence the behavior of the sepcanonical system on each other.
+This property is part of the main result of this section (Theorem \ref{azi-he-thm}).

 A stable middle-azimuthal curve is said to be \emph{hyperelliptic} (as such) if it is hyperelliptic as ordinary curve and if moreover the given middle azimuth $\md{\zeta}(\vtheta)$ at every bisep $\vtheta$, necessarily hyperelliptic, is the hyperelliptic middle azimuth, i.e. the one determined by the hyperelliptic left and right azimuths at $\vtheta$.
 A semistable curve is pseudo-hyperelliptic if its stable contraction is.
 Our purpose here is to extend the characterization of 2-inseperable hyperelliptics in terms of very ampleness of the canonical system to the case of general nodal middle-azimuthal curves, where the canonical system is replaced by the sepcanonical one.